-Renovating your bathroom (or your kitchen) is one of the most surefire ways to increase the value of your home while also improving your day-to-day living space.
+Renovating your bathroom or kitchen is one of the most surefire ways to increase the value of your home while also improving your day-to-day living space.
 It's a win-win, really.
 But the increase in value is directly related to whether you can create a design that will entice potential buyers once you decide to sell.
-While there are a ton of decisions to be made during the renovating process—vanities, faucets, shower drains, and more—one of the most consequential decisions is the tile.
+While there are a ton of decisions to be made during the renovating process, one of the most consequential decisions is the tile.

 Whether you're planning to tile only the floor and wet areas or you want to cover your entire walls in it, tiles are impactful in large part because of the surface area they cover.
-And while a highly ornate tile might be your personal preference, chances are it might not translate to any potential future buyer.
-If you're looking for minimalist ideas to inspire your next bathroom tile renovation or backsplash upgrade, we rounded up some of our favorite options.
-Just pick your favorite and get tiling.
+And while a highly ornate tile might be your personal preference, chances are it won't translate to potential buyers.
+So if you're looking for minimalist ideas to inspire your next bathroom tile renovation or backsplash upgrade, we rounded up some of our favorites.

-If you're a minimalist who enjoys a bold statement, try the '90s-approved stacked square tile in a smaller one- or two-size.
-Choose any color, from a simple black or white to a bubblegum pink or navy blue to give your space some punch.
-Just remember to bring this tile all the way up to the ceiling.
+If you're a minimalist who enjoys a bold statement, try the '90s-approved stacked square tile in a smaller size.
+Choose any color, from a simple black or white to a hot pink or navy blue to give your space some punch.

 For a soft texture and instant sophistication, try the increasingly popular Moroccan Zellige tile in a soft tone like blue-gray or greige.
 This highly textured glazed terra-cotta tile will give your space patina and visual interest while still feeling minimal enough for pared-back spaces.